1. Protecting your personal information

 * Make a booking for an event/retreat

-However, we'll create a record in your name if, and only if, you grant us prior permission to do so using our online form.
+However, we'll create a record in your name if, and only if, you grant us prior permission to do so via either our Mailing List form or our Personal Data form.
+These forms show what data you allow to be stored and used when telling you of talks, news and events/retreats and their administration.

 4. How we use personal information

 4.1 Enquiries: If you simply contact us (via, for example, our Contact page) we do not store your personal details.
-We use them solely in order to respond to you.
+We use them solely to respond to you.

-4.2 Attending classes: In order to communicate efficiently with all who regularly attend our classes, whether online or in person, we need a name and email address.
+4.2 Attending discourses: In order to communicate efficiently with all who regularly attend our discourses, talks or study sessions, whether online or in person, we need a name and email address.

-4.4 Event registration and bookings: Personal details (name, phone number, email address) of those who register online a prior interest in an event (such as a retreat or a public talk) or who book online or by email, are stored in a secure Arsha Vidya UK database.
-Such details are used solely for administering the event.
+4.4 Event registration and bookings: Personal details of those who register online a prior interest in an event, such as a retreat or a public talk, or who book online or by email, are stored in a secure Arsha Vidya UK database.
+Such details — name, email (and where necessary, phone and address) — are used solely for administering the event.
 Our database systems are accessible only to the Arsha Vidya UK event co-ordination team.
 However, sufficient of that data (anonymised by default) to ensure efficient provision of appropriate event services (e.g. head counts for accommodation and catering) may be given to service providers.
 Your registration for such events demonstrates your consent to this.

 Please note: Recordings from our extensive library of discourses and guided meditations are available via our Login page to those who register.
 Registration (which is free) merely allows us some idea of the level of interest in the recordings.
 It does not put you on any database or list.
-No personal data is used or stored.
-Registration automatically generates a notifying email, which is viewed by just two people and then immediately discarded.
+Registration merely generates a notifying email, which is viewed by just two people and then immediately discarded.

 The free availability on our site of the whole or part of our recordings of selected discourses does not mean we relinquish ownership or copyright.
 (See our Copyright Declaration)